-- Take a Component Video to VGA (D-Sub) adaptor cable and connect the end with 3 RCA type connectors to the Component Video output sockets of the Video source device.
-Match the color of the plugs to the color of the sockets; green to green, blue to blue, and red to red. - Connect the other end of the Component Video to VGA (D-Sub) adaptor cable (with a D-Sub type connector) to the COMPUTER 1 socket on the projector.

-To connect the projector to an Audio source device:

-Take a suitable audio cable and connect one end to the AUDIO OUT jack of the AV device.
-Connect the other end of the cable to the AUDIO IN jack on the projector.
+- Take a Component Video to VGA (D-Sub) adaptor cable and connect the end with 3 RCA type connectors to the Component Video output jacks of the Video source device.
+Match the color of the plugs to the color of the jacks; green to green, blue to blue, and red to red. - Connect the other end of the Component Video to VGA (D-Sub) adaptor cable (with a D-Sub type connector) to the COMPUTER 1 or COMPUTER 2 jack on the projector. - 3.
+If you wish to make use of the projector (mixed mono) speaker(s) in your presentations, take a suitable audio cable and connect one end of the cable to the audio output jack of the device, and the other end to the AUDIO jack of the projector. - 4.
+If you wish, you can use another suitable audio cable and connect one end of the cable to the AUDIO OUT jack of the projector, and the other end to your external speakers (not supplied).

 Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
-See "Audio Settings" on page 52 for details.
+See "Audio Settings" on page 50 for details.